Australia names new species after Deadpool, Thor, and other Marvel favorites

 (CNN)As it turns out, Australian scientists are Marvel fans too.

-Scientists at the federal government agency CSIRO have gave scientific names to 165 new species this year -- and picked five flies to name after the world's favorite superheroes and villains within the Marvel Cinematic Universe.
+Scientists at the federal government agency CSIRO gave scientific names to 165 new species this year -- and picked five flies to name after the world's favorite superheroes and villains within the Marvel Cinematic Universe.

 There's the Thor fly in tribute of the God of Thunder, played in Marvel by Chris Hemsworth.
 Its scientific name is "Daptolestes bronteflavus," which is derived from Latin like most scientific names -- and translates to "blond thunder."